FAQ

 The best way to monitor Kubernetes is to use a combination of tools like Prometheus for metrics, Grafana for visualization, and centralized logging solutions such as ELK or Loki.
 Focus on collecting data from all layers: nodes, pods, containers, and applications.
 Integrate distributed tracing tools for detailed insights into request flows.
 Looking for an easier solution?
 Check out mogenius to simplify Kubernetes monitoring and gain instant insights with minimal effort.

-What are the best open-source DevOps tools for Kubernetes migration?
+The top open-source DevOps tools for Kubernetes migration include:

 GitOps enables version-controlled infrastructure and application deployments, ensuring consistency and repeatability during migration.
 With tools like ArgoCD or Flux, infrastructure as code (IaC) automates the setup of your new environment, while also allowing rapid recovery in case of failures.
 This approach reduces human error, minimizes downtime, and ensures every change is trackable via Git.